 Courts have generally taken the view that exclusion clauses can be unfair and have subjected them to special scrutiny.
 Courts employ the objective approach to the construction of exemption clauses; however, the onus is on the party relying on the exemption clause to establish that the term has been incorporated into the contract and should be interpreted to cover the liability event that it wants excluded.

-Accordingly, when a contract is a document signed by the parties, they are generally bound by any express exclusion clause contained within it, regardless of whether the affected party had any notice of the clause.
+Accordingly, when a contract is a document signed by the parties, they are generally bound by any express exclusion clause contained within it, regardless of whether the affected party read the clause.

 Where a contract is an unsigned document (e.g. tickets, receipts, dockets), the court looks at whether the parties objectively intended to incorporate the exclusion clause into the contract.
 This includes considering whether reasonable notice was given to the party who would be disadvantaged by the exclusion clause before the formation of the contract.
 For example, if an automatic ticket machine in a car park had printed on it “issued subject to the conditions displayed in car park” and these conditions, or exclusion clauses, were on a pillar opposite the ticket machine, then this could potentially be held to be unreasonable notice.
 The driver may then be entitled to sue despite the exclusion clause in the conditions.